 You’ll always find photo frames hanging on the walls or placed on various surfaces in a home.
-In fact, you might even consider a home incomplete if you don’t see a single photo frame anywhere.
+You might even consider a home incomplete if you don’t see a single photo frame anywhere.
 (1)

 If you’ve been overlooking the picture frames in your home, now might be the right time to switch things up.
 Here are some of the most recent framing trends to look out for in 2022.